 - Product page displaying product recommendations and cross product recommendations

 - Engagement emails with personalized promotions

-- Cart Abandonment emails with personalized promotions, personalized recommendations and cross product recommendations
+- Shopping cart Abandonment emails with personalized promotions, personalized recommendations and cross product recommendations

 - Product Tagging: Automatically extract and create comprehensive and accurate tags from images and text, for enhanced product discovery.